No products in the cart

 Other than impurities, polymeric forms of peptides may also occur.
 This transpires due to a byproduct resulting from the formation of cyclic peptides which have disulfide bonds.
 Therefore, the chosen purification process method must make certain to isolate the selected peptide while in a multifaceted mixture of compounds and impurities.

 At Biotech Peptides, we adhere to the industry’s most stringent synthesis and purification practices.
-Through our dedication to these standards, our company is able to provide peptides that exceed 99% purity and are fit for any research study or application.
+Through our dedication to these standards, our company is able to provide peptides that exceed 99% purity and are fit for any research application.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.